Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // Round Summary
 ttt_round_summary_tabs                      summary,hilite,events,scores // The tabs to show in the round summary screen.
 Changing the order of the values will change the order of the tabs.
 Excluding a value from the comma-delimited list will prevent that tab from showing.
 Invalid values will be ignored.
 Round must be restarted for changes to take effect

+// Misc.
+ttt_death_notifier_enable                   1       // Whether the name and role of a player's killer should be shown to the victim
 ```

 Thanks to [KarlOfDuty](https://github.com/KarlOfDuty) for his original version of this document, [here](https://github.com/KarlOfDuty/TTT-Custom-Roles/blob/patch-1/README.md).